chrisjobando/chrisjobando/README.md

 - 🌱 I love to design for diverse communities;
 - 👯 I’m looking to collaborate on personal projects;
 - 💬 Ask me about universal design;
-- 📫 How to reach me: chrisjobando@gatech.edu;
+- 📫 How to reach me: chrisjobando@gmail.com;

 **Languages and Tools:**